Forgotten, but no less palatial....

 The Siam Society which houses several Northern-style teakwood houses, a gorgeous new library, plus a collection of utensils from Thai daily life

-The National Museum (closed Mondays and Tuesdays), housed in several ancient palace buildings that are almost as breathtaking as the their treasures within.
+The National Museum (closed Mondays and Tuesdays), is housed in several ancient palace buildings that are almost as breathtaking as the their treasures within.

-The Baroque/Rococco Tamnak Yai Monetary Museum on the grounds of the current Bank of Thailand
+The Baroque/Rococo Tamnak Yai Monetary Museum on the grounds of the current Bank of Thailand

 Woradit Palace (closed weekends and holidays), a Princely retreat turned into a museum, housing various eccentric collections including walking sticks and kris daggers

-It could easily take three days to see all of Bangkok's "undiscovered" palaces.
+It could easily take three days to see all of Bangkok's "forgotten" palaces.
 If you really love history and architecture you should allow more time to experience all of them.